-Students are prohibited from using cell phones in the classroom, and/or during class time if not in a classroom.
-The use of all other electronic devices (video / music, etc.) is subject to each teacher's discretion.
+Students are prohibited from using cell phones in the classroom, and/or during class time if not in a classroom unless such use is approved by the teacher.
+Teachers may require students to turn phone into a class box to avoid distractions.
+The use of all electronic devices (video / music, etc.) is subject to each teacher's discretion.
 Additionally, all cell phones, iPads and camera equipment or items that photograph, are strictly prohibited in bathrooms, locker rooms, and dressing facilities.
 Students accessing such equipment in these areas will immediately have their phone or device confiscated.
 Due to the possibility of theft or damage, it is strongly recommended that students leave all electronic devices at home.
 CHS is not responsible for personal and electronic items that are lost, stolen, or damaged.